-Our Lady of Lourdes Catholic School (OLL) is fully accredited by the Florida Catholic Conference, which acts as a liaison between the Catholic schools and the Florida Department of Education.

-OLL participates in on-going school improvement reviews to ensure standards of excellence are maintained in our school.
+Our Lady of Lourdes Catholic School is fully accredited by the Florida Catholic Conference, which acts as a liaison between the Catholic schools and the Florida Department of Education.
+OLL participates in annual school improvement reviews to ensure standards of excellence are maintained in our school.

-Affiliations and Acclamations
+Affiliations